- How is "work of art" defined?

 - Handmade- According to the guidelines of the Federal Trade Commission, in order to be stamped or called "handmade" the work must be made solely by hand power or hand guidance.

-- Where it is sold- consider whether there was a jury process to select for inclusion at an art market.
+- Where it is sold- consider whether there was a jury process for inclusion at an art market.